 We develop fun and accessible opportunities for young people aged 8-21.
-We are open, free of charge, Monday to Friday 4pm - 9pm.
-We provide a range of inspiring activities including, but not limited to, sport and fitness sessions, contemporary cuisine, filmmaking and artistic development.
+We are open Monday to Friday 4pm - 9pm.
+We provide a range of inspiring activities including, but not limited to, sport and fitness sessions, dance, media, music and art activities.

 Charity information: Caius House

-Young people who are members of Caius House and live locally need positive activities which are accessible and safe.
+Young people, who are members of Caius House, need positive activities which are accessible and safe.
 Often our members, particularly if they live on certain estates, are perceived negatively which can lead to low self esteem so we are trying to reverse that.
 We aim to unlock the potential inherent in every young person, whatever their socio-economic background.
 It is vital that young people can access our high quality facilities and be supported to achieve their goals.

-We provide membership to young people free of charge.
 We know that cost is a barrier to involvement in positive activities such as sport or the arts.
+Therefore we offer all of our activities for a nominal charge.
 Young people can shape the activities on offer and demand is high.

-To provide opportunities to take part in activities such as boxing, filmmaking, cooking and drama.
+To provide opportunities to take part in activities such as dance, football, cooking and media.

-We will keep a track of numbers participating in sessions and we will seek feedback to evaluate the success of the activity.
+We will keep a track of numbers participating in sessions and we will seek feedback to evaluate the success of the activities.

 We expect that the young people involved will have greater self confidence as a result of being a member of Caius House and taking part in activities.
 We will track progress of participants to ensure that we are meeting our aims.